noaione/yuusha-shoukan-ln/sources/v12/chapter6.md

 [E-Errr...]

-[... not a maid...
+[...not a maid...
 I’m not a maid...
 I want to disappear... so that no one can see me...
 I want to disappear.]

 A fragile, feminine voice. ...What a negative aura she has...
 Eh?
 Is this what